Tony Anholt: Personal life

-Anholt married and divorced twice.
+Anholt was married and divorced twice.
 His first marriage was to Sheila Willet in 1964; they had a son, Christien, who is also an actor.
 Anholt and Willet divorced in 1986.
-His second marriage was to actress Tracey Childs, his co-star in Howards' Way.
-They married in 1990, and divorced eight years later.
+His second marriage was from 1990 to 1998 and was to actress Tracey Childs, his co-star in Howards' Way.

 Death

 Anholt died in London aged 61 on 26 July 2002 after a long illness caused by a brain tumour.